Unifying Summary Statistic Selection for Approximate Bayesian Computation: Related work and connections with expected posterior entropy

 Considering again the large-sample limit, the quadratic loss becomes (adapted from Theorem~3 of \citet{Fearnhead2012})

 where $\trace$ denotes the matrix trace.
-Consequently, minimising the quadratic loss in \cref{eq:quadratic-loss} is intimately related to maximising the determinant of the Fisher information because both $A$ and $F$ are positive-definite.
+Consequently, minimizing the quadratic loss in \cref{eq:quadratic-loss} is intimately related to maximizing the determinant of the Fisher information because both $A$ and $F$ are positive-definite.
 However, the details depend on the form of $A$.

 The above argument crucially depends on the assumptions of the Berstein--von Mises theorem holding.
 In particular, the model needs to be identifiable such that different values of the parameters $\theta$ are distinguishable in the $n\rightarrow\infty$ limit \citep{Vaart1998}.
-We consider a simple variant of the toy model presented in \cref{sec:nunes} that is not identifiable and discuss the impact on learning summaries.
+We consider a variant of the toy model presented in \cref{sec:nunes} that is not identifiable and discuss the impact on learning summaries.
 In particular, we use the absolute value $\abs{\theta}$ of a parameter $\theta$ as the precision such that the conditional distributions are